 Dystrogen Therapeutics is a clinical-stage life sciences company committed to developing personalized therapies for rare genetic diseases.

-The company was founded based on the pioneering work of Prof. Maria Siemionow, a world renowned scientist and surgeon who led the team that performed the first near-total face transplantation in the United States.
-Professor Siemionow’s research focused on the creation of chimeric cells.
+The company was founded based on the pioneering work of Prof. Maria Siemionow, a world-renowned scientist and surgeon who led the team that performed the first near-total face transplantation in the United States.
+Professor Siemionow’s research focused on the creation of chimeric cells which have a role in modulation of the immune system's response to a transplant.
 This led to the development of Dystrophin Expressing Chimeric (DEC) cell therapy.
-DECs work by combining a malfunctioning cell of the Duchenne patient with a normal, working cell from a healthy donor.
-This novel chimeric cell is composed of both the donor and the recipient structures and interacts with the surroundings like a normal cell.
+DECs are engineered cells and belong to a family of therapeutic technologies called Advanced Therapeutics Medicinal Product (ATMP).
+Using Dystrogen’s patented cell engineering technology, DECs are made by combining a malfunctioning cell of the Duchenne patient with a normal, working cell from a healthy donor.
+This novel chimeric cell, is composed of both the donor’s and the recipient’s structures, and interacts with the surroundings like a normal cell.
 This offers a unique advantage and allows the patient's body and immune system to accept the chimeric cell without rejection.
-In such a way, we have created dystrophin producing cells that can engraft the patient's muscles (such as heart, diaphragm, skeletal muscles) and increase their dystrophin levels.
+In such a way, we have created dystrophin producing cells that can engraft in the patient's muscles (such as heart, diaphragm, skeletal muscles) and, as demonstrated in our peer-reviewed publications, increase their dystrophin levels.
 Increased dystrophin levels have been shown to correlate with improved functional outcomes.
-This technology was developed at the University of Illinois in Chicago.
+This technology was originally developed at the University of Illinois in Chicago.

-Dystrogen Therapeutics is currently focused on the development of cell-based therapy platform.
+Dystrogen Therapeutics is currently focused on the development of a chimeric cell-based therapy platform.
 The company is testing dystrophin expressing chimeric (DEC) cells, cell-based therapy for the treatment of Duchenne muscular dystrophy.